rudolphhaink/Case-Study-BI-Sales-Data-Analysis/README.md

 # BI Analyst Case Study

-This repository contains my submission for the **(Senior) BI Analyst Case Study** as part of the selection process for the role.
+This repository contains my submission for the **(Senior) BI Analyst Case Study** as part of the selection process for a job I applied to.

 ## 📄 Overview